Critical Care Nursing

 Other Ways of Promoting Sleep

-Alternative non-pharmacological approaches that can make patients relax and sleep, are important in the ICU.
-The nurses therefore need to assess the patient’s readiness according to Lee (2016), to utilize alternative non-pharmacological approaches such as relaxation, music therapy and guided imagery.
-These approaches can negate for drugs which form part of the ICU environment or more importantly, reduce the dosages for the same.
+Alternative non-pharmacological approaches that can make patients relax and sleep are important in the ICU.
+The nurses therefore need to assess the patient’s readiness according to Lee (2016), to utilize alternative non-pharmacological approaches such as relaxation, music therapy, and guided imagery.
+These approaches can negate for drugs that form part of the ICU environment or more importantly, reduce the dosages for the same.
 Even so, allowing patients to choose the best option from a list of non-pharmacological approaches available remains imperative.
 They can be allowed to choose the kind of music and the sound volume of the music, an approach that might have worked for them in other situations (Kanhere et al, 2012).
-Music promotes both spiritual and psychological healing and makes patients even go into sleep voluntarily despite the painful injuries they might have.
-Nurses should provide music therapy as it reduces stress and/or anxiety among patients that have suffered acute myocardial infarction, cardiac surgery, and patients on mechanical ventilators.
-Further, music lowers the heart rate, patient’s BP, and induces better breathing patterns due to its effect of relaxation.
+Music promotes both spiritual and psychological healing and makes patients even go to sleep voluntarily despite the painful injuries they might have.
+Nurses should provide music therapy as it reduces stress and/or anxiety among patients who have suffered acute myocardial infarction, cardiac surgery, and patients on mechanical ventilators.
+Further, music lowers the heart rate, and patient’s BP, and induces better breathing patterns due to its effect of relaxation.

-In conclusion therefore, there is need for nurses and health care providers in general to ensure that the environmental factors that alter patients’ sleeping patterns .are omitted and/or reduced effectively.
+In conclusion, therefore, there is a need for nurses and health care providers in general to ensure that the environmental factors that alter patients’ sleeping patterns. are omitted and/or reduced effectively.
 This presentation includes the different environmental factors that lead to alteration in patient sleep patterns.
-The discussion involves the different effects of these factors such as noise, bright lights, and clinical interactions between care-givers and patients.
+The discussion involves the different effects of these factors such as noise, bright lights, and clinical interactions between caregivers and patients.
 Different ways in which nurses can control the amount the extent of these factors and their effect on patient sleeping patterns have been discussed.
-Among the solutions include using natural lighting, using light blinders, reduction of noise levels, switching off useless noisy devices, promoting sleep, and omission of unnecessary clinical interactions with patients.
+Among the solutions include using natural lighting, using light blinders, reducing noise levels, switching off useless noisy devices, promoting sleep, and omission of unnecessary clinical interactions with patients.

 References